Radwan Kalaji

 He helped Al-Ittihad reach the final of the AFC Cup the second most important association cup in Asia.
 Al-Ittihad won the final against Kuwaiti Premier League champions Al-Qadsia after penalties.
 The game was tied 1–1 after regular time and Extra Time.

+He later played abroad on loan for Al-Muharraq and Manama Club in Bahrain, Sulaymaniya in Iraq, and Nejmeh in Lebanon.
+He subsequently joined Al-Jaish in 2017, where he achieved three consecutive Syrian Premier League titles.
+He then played for Hutteen, Afrin, and had another stint with Al-Jaish in 2022.

+International career

 Kalaji was a part of the Syrian U-16 national team at the 2008 AFC U-16 Championship in Uzbekistan and he was a part of the Syrian U-19 national team at the 2010 AFC U-19 Championship in China, he scored one goal against Thailand in the first match of the group-stage.